uspki/policies/certificate-policy.md

 No stipulation.

 ## 6.7 Network security controls
-The CA shall implement network segments (secure zones) to secure Certificate Systems based on functional, logical, and physical (including location) relationships.
-Issuing Systems, Certificate Systems, and Security Support Systems SHALL be maintained in a Secure Zone.
-The same security controls SHALL be applied to all systems co-located in the same Zone with a Certificate System.
-A Root CA SHALL be operated in a High Security Zone and in an offline or air-gapped state from all other networks.
 Secure Zones are a physical or logical separation of Certificate Systems while a High Security Zone is a physical area where a private key or cryptographic equipment is stored.
-Each stone is protected commensurate with its level of assurance.
+Each Zone is protected commensurate with its level of assurance.
 A High Security Zone may exist within a Secure Zone that is physically or logically separated from other Secure Zones.

+For the Root CA, the CA SHALL be operated in a High Security Zone and in an offline or air-gapped state from all other networks.

+For all CAs and any Registration Authority functions, the network security controls listed below are required:

+- Secure Zones shall be implemented to secure Certificate Systems based on functional, logical, and physical (including location) relationships.
+- The same security controls SHALL be applied to all systems co-located in the same Zone with a Certificate System.
-Security support systems SHALL be configured to protect systems and communications between systems inside Secure Zones and High Security Zones as well as with non-Certificate Systems to Delegated Third Parties, Public Networks, and other business partners.
-Only trusted roles SHALL have access to Secure and High Security Zones.
+- Security support systems SHALL be configured to protect systems and communications between systems inside Secure Zones and High Security Zones as well as with non-Certificate Systems to Delegated Third Parties, Public Networks, and other business partners.

-The network security controls for all CAs and any Registration Authority functions listed below are required:
+- Only trusted roles SHALL have access to Secure and High Security Zones.

-- A network guard, firewall, or filtering router must protect network access to CA equipment.
+- A network guard, firewall, or filtering router shall protect network access to CA equipment.
 - The network guard, firewall, or filtering router shall limit services allowed to and from the CA equipment to those required to perform CA functions.
 - Protection of CA equipment shall be provided against known network attacks.
 - All unused network ports and services shall be turned off.
 Any network software present on the CA equipment shall be necessary to the functioning of the CA application.